-The EFNL shall consist of not more than 7 directors: Not more than 6 members of EFNL shall be elected from and by the registered producers.
+EFNL shall consist of not more than seven directors: Not more than six members of EFNL shall be elected from and by the registered producers.
 One director shall be appointed by the minister.

-All 7 members of the EFNL (6 elected and 1 appointed) shall hold office for a period of 2 years.
+All seven members of EFNL (six elected and one appointed) shall hold office for a period of two years.